SENG8081/SENG8081-S25-Team1/Data Collection/README.md

 ## Data Collection - Canadian Job Market Trends Analysis Project

-This folder contains the scripts and automation tools used to prepare datasets for the Canadian Job Market Trends analysis.
+This folder contains the scripts and automation tools used to fetch datasets for the Canadian Job Market Trends analysis.

 ### Purpose